-We keep hearing about the tax return filing deadline, which for the current AY 2021-22 (FY 2020-21) was 31st December.
+We keep hearing about the tax return filing deadline, which for the current AY 2023-24 (FY 2022-23) is 31st July.
 But what exactly is tax return filing and who should be bothered about the same?
 As per the existing laws, any individual who earns more than the minimum threshold set by the government at INR 2,50,000 must pay applicable taxes.

 And as a responsible citizen, you are expected to file your tax returns at the end of a fiscal year.
 The tax return is essentially a form in which a taxpayer provides information such as details of their income, the different exemptions that are applicable to them, any deductions that they are availing and the total taxes that they pay to the government.